akaabdullahmateen/roadmap/mechatronics/control-systems/examples/index.md

 # Examples

-## Example 1: Proving that the RC circuit is a linear system
+## Example 1: Proving that an RC circuit is a linear system

 !!! example